nicoolee515/nicoleli/README.md

 ### 🎮 Text Analysis for Ubisoft
 Analyzed player feedback to uncover key satisfaction drivers and areas for improvement, delivering insights to enhance the gaming experience.
-**Tech:** Python (NLTK, spaCy), Tableau

 [View Project →](#)

 ---

 ### 🐆 Sentiment Analysis for Jaguar
 Conducted sentiment analysis on Jaguar's customer reviews to guide marketing and product strategies.
-**Tech:** Python (TextBlob, sklearn), Power BI

 [View Project →](#)

 ---

 ### 📊 Customer Lifecycle Management Analytics
 Built a full-cycle analysis of customer behavior, identifying retention patterns and churn risks to optimize lifecycle strategies.
-**Tech:** SQL, R, Tableau

 [View Project →](#)